 Five Steps Keep Food Safe and Employees Healthy at Work

 Are you planning to celebrate World Health Day on April 7?
-This year's theme is food safety, and it's an important topic because two million people die each year from consuming unsafe food.
-Plus, over 200 diseases spread through food that's contaminated by bacteria, parasites, viruses and chemicals.
-Follow five important tips at work that keep food safe and employees healthy this month and year round.
+This year's theme is food safety, and it matters: two million people die each year from consuming unsafe food, and more than 200 diseases can spread through food contaminated by bacteria, parasites, viruses, or chemicals.

 1. Promote Cleanliness

-Nobody wants to clean the break room, but cleanliness is the first step in food safety, so make sure someone takes responsible to:
+Nobody wants to clean the break room, but cleanliness is the first step in food safety.
+Make sure someone takes responsibility for regular cleaning tasks.

-While you're promoting break room cleanliness in the break room, remember to wash your hands before and after you eat.
+While promoting break room cleanliness, remember to wash your hands before and after you eat.

 2. Separate Raw and Cooked Foods

-Whether you bring or buy meals, strictly ensure that raw and cooked foods remain separate.
-Use designated cutting boards, cooking utensils and storage containers to ensure your meals and snacks remain safe to consume.
+Whether you bring or buy meals, keep raw and cooked foods separate.
+Use designated cutting boards, utensils, and storage containers so cooked items won't be contaminated by raw proteins or produce.

 3. Cook Food Thoroughly